asteves/site/content/post/2020-07-25-plotting-democracy-over-time-with-r.en.markdown

 ## Conclusion

 R's GIS ecosystem has evolved to be robust and user-friendly.
 This post scratches the surface of R's mapping capabilities.
-Readers should consult [RSpatial](https://rspatial.org/), an extensive list of spatial data analysis resources, and modeling resources.
+Readers should consult [RSpatial](https://rspatial.org/), an extensive list of spatial data analysis resources, and modeling resources. a